Equitable Distribution & Property Division

 If you are filing for divorce, it's to your advantage to work with an attorney who has extensive resources, knowledge and skill in regards to New York equitable distribution laws.
 We have handled extremely complex divorce cases, including high net worth cases in which the property and assets involved were substantial.
 We work with trusted forensic accountants, experienced property assessors, and various other professionals to learn the true value of a client's assets and make sure no aspect of his or her case is overlooked.

-How is Marital Property Divided in New York?
+How is Marital and Separate Property Divided in New York?

 During your initial consultation, an experienced attorney from our firm will review with you the critical facts in your case.
 We believe in starting with your end goals and strategizing backwards to ensure the most efficient and cost effective method of attaining your desired result.